Trak-Hero/Harmonize-frontend/README.md

 **That’s it!** You’re ready to harmonize, discover fresh tracks, and connect with the music-loving community.
 Enjoy our app!

-Harmonize is a music discovery social media platform that connects listeners with emerging artists, and with each other.
-It is a platform that allows music lovers to explore fresh, undiscovered tracks while engaging with a diverse community of users and supporting new artists.

 ## Architecture

 ### Front-end: *reverberate-client*